 Ann has excellent knowledge of the health system and the laws impacting on the provision of health care through serving on a range of committees related to health care.
 Ann also has experience building constructive relationships with internal and external stakeholders both as a lawyer and committee member.

 Rhyl has exceptional strategic planning experience and the ability to understand the broader policy context.
-Her understanding of governance and ability to reflect community views will be a great asset to the Board.
+Her understanding of governance and ability to reflect community views is a great asset to the Board.

 |Robert Rothnie||Robert was appointed to the Board in 2017 and is a member of the Board's Audit and Risk Subcommittee. |